pyar6329/LunarPulse/README.md

 You are healed more and more if you are able to use LeapMotion instead of mouseover, and Phillips Hue as lights.

 ##Others
-Other description is uploaded in slideshare.
+Regarding other description, see slideshare.

  [http://www.slideshare.net/pyar6329/what-is-lunarpulse](http://www.slideshare.net/pyar6329/what-is-lunarpulse)